lsst-sqre/nublado1/README.md

 ### Prepuller [optional]

 * Prepuller is very much geared to the LSST Science Platform use case.
+  It is only needed because our containers are on the order of 8GB each;
-  You will probably want to create your own version of `get_builds.py` that finds the containers you want to use.
+  thus the first user of any particular build on a given node would have to wait 10 to 15 minutes if we were not prepulling.
+Even if you want a image prepuller, you will probably want to create your own version of `get_builds.py` that finds the containers you want to use.

 * `prepuller` is the location of this component.